 Should you renovate or move?
 It’s a tough question when you love your neighbourhood but your home is well past its best before date.
-Here are five questions to help with the decision.
+Here are five questions to help with the decision to renovate or move.

 Are you overinvesting?